Medicinal cannabis

 What is medicinal cannabis?

-It comes from the cannabis plant and can also be called marijuana.
+It comes from the cannabis plant.

 The cannabis plant contains a wide range of substances, including around 130 cannabinoids.
-Two main cannabinoids are:
+Two main cannabinoids are

 - tetrahydrocannabinol (THC)